 The technique taught by S.N.
 Goenka goes back two and a half millennia to the Buddha.
 The Buddha never taught a sectarian religion; he taught Dhamma – the way to liberation – which is universal.
 In the same tradition, Mr. Goenka’s approach is totally non-sectarian.
 For this reason, his teaching has had a profound appeal to people of all backgrounds, of every religion and no religion, and from every part of the world.

 Mr. Goenka was the recipient of many awards and honors in his lifetime, including a prestigious Padma Awards from the President of India in 2012.
-This is the highest civilian honor given by the Indian Government.
+This is one of the highest civilian awards given by the Indian Government.

 U.N.
 Peace Summit

 Photo courtesy Beliefnet, Inc.

 In the Summer of 2000, Mr. Goenka, the principal teacher of Vipassana Meditation visited the United States and spoke, along with other world spiritual leaders, at the “Millennium World Peace Summit” at the United Nations World Headquarters in New York.